Not Accepting Guests

 To uncover, recover and discover.

 I had quite enough unexpectedness last year, medically speaking.
 I was diagnosed with a bone tumor in the summer of 2013 and had to undergo several surgeries, with a lot of consequences.
-And although it has been painful and psychologically draining, I am grateful that I get to live on and for what this experience brought me.
+Although it was painful and psychologically draining, I am grateful that I got to live on and for what this experience brought me.
 The opportunity that lies in adversity is incredible.

 Traveling - and also pain, I would add - allows us to connect with people.
 We become better people by connecting with one another.
 I try to preserve these connections in my life as they are so precious.

 I pour my heart and soul into everything I do.
 I believe in life and people.
 Showing gratitude is one of the simplest yet most powerful things humans can do for one another.